cristian-rincon/drf-store/README.md

 # Store API

-Simple store API, using Django REST Framework.
+Simple store API, deployed on heroku, using Django REST Framework.
 You can test it by registering [here](https://store-api-drf.herokuapp.com/accounts/register/)

 ## How to use